AdobeDocs/analytics.pt-BR/help/analyze/pwa/pwa.md

 ## Obter os dados do PWA Analytics

-Para coletar e analisar os dados do PWA com o Analytics, não é necessário fazer alterações na configuração.
-O Analytics fornece automaticamente todos os recursos e funcionalidades iguais aos de um site tradicional.
+To collect and analyze your PWA data with [!UICONTROL Analytics], you do not need to  make any configuration changes. [!UICONTROL O Analytics fornece automaticamente todos os recursos e funcionalidades iguais aos de um site tradicional.]

 ## Adicione o rastreamento offline para aumentar a eficácia do PWA

-Você pode aumentar a eficácia do PWA usando os [recursos de rastreamento offline](https://docs.adobe.com/content/help/pt-BR/analytics/implementation/vars/functions/forceoffline.translate.html) do Analytics.
+You can increase the effectiveness of your PWA by using Adobe Analytics [offline tracking capabilities](https://docs.adobe.com/content/help/pt-BR/analytics/implementation/vars/functions/forceoffline.translate.html) with it.
 Por padrão, esse recurso está desativado, mas é possível adicionar a seguinte propriedade ao arquivo AppMeasurement.js para ativá-lo: `s.trackOffline=true;`.

 Por exemplo, no arquivo AppMeasurement.js a seguir, a propriedade é adicionada ao final do `CONFIG SECTION`: